thedouglenz/thou_hast_been/README.md

 Issues can be found under https://github.com/thedouglenz/thou_hast_been/issues.
 They follow a basic <strong> difficulty </strong>rating system: super-super-easy, super-easy, easy, easy-medium, medium, medium-hard, hard, super-hard, super-super-hard.
+Most design related features or bugs (such as modifying CSS or HTML) will by default be labeled as super-super-easy and will never have my-dawg status.

 They also have a primitive <strong> priority </strong> rating system.
 The highest priority issue at any time will have the label "my-dawg" because you're my dawg if you can take this one off my hands.
 These tend to be annoying but necessary features or bugs.